 Nigerians Urged to Seek Early Medical Attention to Combat Cholera Outbreak

-In the wake of a rising cholera outbreak, health authorities across Nigeria are issuing an urgent call to the public to seek immediate medical attention at the first sign of symptoms.
+In the wake of a rising outbreak, health authorities across Nigeria are issuing an urgent call to the public to seek immediate medical attention at the first sign of symptoms.
 The outbreak has prompted concerns about the potential for increased fatalities if timely interventions are not taken.

 Cholera, an acute diarrheal illness caused by infection of the intestine with Vibrio cholerae bacteria, remains a serious public health threat in many parts of the world, including Nigeria.
 The disease is typically spread through contaminated water and food, and its rapid progression can lead to severe dehydration and death if untreated.